 What is Data Warehouse?

-A data warehouse provides information processing by providing a solid platform of integrated, historical data from which to do analysis. he ultimate goal of data warehousing is the creation of logical view of data that may reside in many different, separate physical databases.
+A data warehouse provides information processing by providing a solid platform of integrated, historical data from which to do analysis.
+The ultimate goal of data warehousing is the creation of a logical view of data that may reside in many different, separate physical databases.

 The data warehouse is optimized for analysis of the large volume of data rather than the speed of performance of individual transactions.
 Data is extracted periodically from the core business database and placed into a secondary database to form an organization’s information repository.